-Roam was his first novel, published by Atria Books and translated into 8 languages, which was runner up for the Los Angeles Book Festival Best Fiction award.
+Lazar’s first novel, Roam, published by Atria Books/Simon and Schuster, was translated into eight languages and was runner-up for the Los Angeles Book Festival’s Best Fiction award.

-Alan is a member of the Television Academy, BMI, the Society of Composers and Lyricists.
+Lazar is a member of the Television Academy, Recording Academy, BMI and the Society of Composers and Lyricists.
 He is a Board member of the Production Music Association.
-He lives with his family in Calabasas, California.

 He received his MFA from USC Film School and currently resides in Calabasas, California with his husband, two daughters, and a dog named Comet.
 He cooks a mean chili, loves Texas Hold ‘Em poker, and giggles uncontrollably when he gets overly tired.